 Making Earl Grey scones is an easy and delicious way to enjoy a special treat!
 Whether you’re a baking aficionado or just getting started, here are some tips that will help you make the best scones possible:

-• For an extra layer of flavor, try topping them with a lavender glaze!
-The citrus notes of Earl Grey complement perfectly with the sweet and fragrant taste of lavender.
+- For an extra layer of flavor, try topping them with a lavender glaze!
+The citrus notes of Earl Grey perfectly complement the sweet and fragrant taste of lavender.

 Scone FAQ’s